-5.1 The governing board
+5.1 The Governing Board

-The governing board are responsible for:

-- a.
-Promoting the importance of school attendance across the school's policies and ethos. - b.
-Making sure school leaders fulfil expectations and statutory duties. - c.
-Regularly reviewing and challenging attendance data. - d.
-Monitoring attendance figures for each school. - e.
-Making sure staff receive adequate training. - f.
-Holding the Principals to account for the implementation of this policy.
+- 5.1.1 The Governing Bord are responsible for; - a) Promoting the importance of school attendance across the school's policies and ethos. - b) Making sure school leaders fulfil expectations and statutory duties. - c) Regularly reviewing and challenging attendance data. - d) Monitoring attendance figures for each school. - e) Making sure staff receive adequate training. - f) Holding the Principals to account for the implementation of this policy.